CIRRCLE lab

 Project Coordinator

 Rylee is the project coordinator for the CIRRCLE Lab.
 She graduated from Loyola University Chicago in May 2024 with a Bachelor of Science in Psychology with honors and minors in the Psychology of Crime and Justice and Social Work.
-Rylee is interested in researching the barriers to culturally appropriate services, addressing mental health disparities among racially minoritized youth, and destigmatizing mental health without overstepping cultural values.
-Rylee intends to pursue graduate training in clinical psychology to design and disseminate interventions that prevent historically marginalized youth from entering the justice system.
+Rylee is interested in how acculturative and systemic stressors impact treatment engagement among underrepresented youth.
+Rylee intends to pursue graduate training in clinical psychology and hopes to leverage community-based research to inform interventions that are culturally responsive, with the aim of reducing mental health disparities for marginalized families.
 She is originally from Fremont, CA in the San Francisco Bay Area.
 Rylee enjoys reading, crocheting, weightlifting, and trying new milk tea spots in her free time.

 Picture